open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 Library authors are encouraged to provide extension methods on the `TracerProviderBuilder` class for registering custom OpenTelemetry components.
-Targetting `TracerProviderBuilder` will allow users to discover extensions using IDE helpers such as `IntelliSense` (in Visual Studio or Visual Studio Code) while configuring the builder(s) in their applications.
+Targeting `TracerProviderBuilder` will allow users to discover extensions using IDE helpers such as `IntelliSense` (in Visual Studio or Visual Studio Code) while configuring the builder(s) in their applications.